Skip to main content

 What causes high blood pressure?

 For most people, there isn't a single cause of high blood pressure.
-However there are a number of things that make you more likely to have it.
-These are called risk factors.
+However, there are some risk factors that make high blood pressure more likely.

-Some risk factors for high blood pressure you can manage, for example when you:
+Some risk factors for high blood pressure you can manage.
+These include:

-• drink alcohol.
 Any amount or type of alcohol increases your risk of high blood pressure.
-The more you drink the higher your risk.
+The more alcohol you drink, the higher your risk.

-• are overweight.
 Being overweight increases your risk of having high blood pressure.
-Even losing just a few kgs can lower your blood pressure.
+Even losing just a few kilograms can lower your blood pressure.

 Other risk factors include:

-• Taking certain medications, such as birth control pills.
-Ask your pharmacist about the side-effects of any medication you take.
+Ask your pharmacist about the possible side-effects of any medication you take.

-• Having a parent or brother or sister with high blood pressure.
-High blood pressure runs in family, so find out if your parents or siblings have had a problem with this.
+High blood pressure runs in families so find out if your parents or siblings have had a problem with it.

 Symptoms of high blood pressure